 If you do not find such a list on the websites listed in the table, please contact us for an update.
 However, in general, the list of courses should be available on the website of the particular institution.

-Who to contact if there is a change in the study plan?
+Whom to contact if there is a change in the Learning Agreement?

 Discuss these changes primarily with the faculty.
 For the Rector’s office it is important to have limit of 20 enrolled credits, the Learning Agreement approved by the faculty (uploaded in the mobility.cvut.cz system) and only then the Transcript of Records and the comparison sheet after returning from your study abroad.